w3c/trace-context/spec/60-trace-id-format.md

 ### Randomness of `trace-id`

-Randomly generated value of `trace-id` SHOULD be preferred over other algorithms of generating a globally unique identifiers.
+For the interoperability between vendors, `trace-id` value SHOULD contain random bytes.
+With other considerations, random bytes SHOULD be the right most characters and at least 6 right most bytes (12 characters) SHOULD be generated using random or pseudo-random number generation algorithm.

 Randomness of `trace-id` addresses some [security](#security-considerations) and [privacy concerns](#privacy-considerations) of exposing unwanted information.
-Randomness also allows tracing vendors to base sampling decisions on `trace-id` field value and avoid propagating an additional sampling context.
+Randomness also allows tracing vendors to base various sharding and sampling decisions on `trace-id` field value and avoid propagating an additional sampling context.

-As shown in the next section, it is important for `trace-id` to carry "uniqueness" and "randomness" in the right part of the `trace-id`, for better inter-operability with some existing systems.
+When [[!RFC4122]] is used for `trace-id` value generation, the required 12 right most characters are generated as random or pseudo-random.
+Whenever possible fully randomly generated value of `trace-id` SHOULD be preferred.

 ### Handling `trace-id` for compliant platforms with shorter internal identifiers